On full display in the midterms: America's Great Education Realignment

 Meanwhile, Republicans appear to be on the verge of losing almost every competitive race in California as more ballots get counted in the Golden State (we told you that counting process would take a while!).

-Judge rules that absentee ballots with missing or incorrect birth date information must be counted in GA-GOV race
+Count absentee ballots with missing voter info in GA-GOV race, judge rules

 Meanwhile, in Georgia, a federal judge ruled that “Georgia counties must count absentee ballots even if the voter’s date of birth is incorrect or missing, and he is preventing the state from finalizing election results until that happens,” the Atlanta Journal-Constitution reports.